kaligraffy/basiccryptmypi/README.md

 -u or unmount - unmount
 -i or initramfs - mount and run mkinitramfs
 -h or help - prints this help message
--o or optional_only - mounts and runs whats in optional setup

 Follow the prompts

 ISSUES

 - Mounts need manually unmounting, sometimes
-- Some optional setup options aren't fully tested
-- Most options are kali tested only, pios configuration is totally untested
 - 64Bit only (forced in the functions)

 LOGGING